Solar panel warranties and consumer law

-Nearly all solar panels come with a 25-year performance warranty.
+Nearly every solar panel comes with a 25-year performance warranty.
 The performance warranty protects you against panels that degrade way faster than what they should.
 Most performance warranties guarantee that your panels will produce 80% of their rated output after 25 years.
 It is arguably the least important of all the warranties as it is difficult to prove that inferior performance is solely due to the solar panel module.

 Solar panel product warranty

 The solar panel product warranty provides you with protection should your system underperform due to faulty modules.
 The solar panel manufacturer provides the product warranty, and they normally guarantee the module for 10 – 15 years.
 Better quality panels can come with a longer product warranty, up to 25 years in some cases.

 The inverter warranty is as important as the product warranty because without a functioning inverter your panels won’t work anyway.
 The inverter also performs at high temperature and is the system component most likely to fail.
 Inverters typically come with a 5-year warranty, though in many cases you can pay more to have this extended.

 Your solar retailer will possibly offer you an installation warranty that normally covers the quality of the install.
 The warranty period for an installation warranty varies from anywhere between 12 months to ten years.
 Installation warranties can be vague, it is critical that you ask:

 - What is covered by the installation warranty?

 - Does the warranty lie with the retailer company or sub-contractor?

 In the event a solar company subcontracts the solar installation, it is essential to know who is providing the warranty.
 The solar retailer may advertise an installation warranty, but if they do not perform the install, they may well fall back on the sub-contractors warranty, which is likely to be far shorter.